wyzjack/SLA2P/README.md

 ## Acknowledgments
 In this code we heavily rely on the [code of E3Outlier](https://github.com/demonzyj56/E3Outlier).
-The README file format is heavily based on the GitHub repos of my senior colleague [Huan Wang](https://github.com/MingSun-Tse).
+The README file format is heavily based on the GitHub repos of my senior colleague [Huan Wang](https://github.com/MingSun-Tse) and [Xu Ma](https://github.com/ma-xu).
 Great thanks to them!
 We also greatly thank the anounymous CIKM'22 reviewers for the constructive comments to help us improve the paper.

 ## BibTeX